-3. Complete your hardware changes as instructed in "Chapter 6: Adding and replacing system board components" on page 63 and "Chapter 7: Adding and removing adapter cards and drives" on page 81.
+3. Complete your hardware changes as instructed in "Chapter 6: Working with system board components" on page 63 and "Chapter 7: Working with adapter cards and drives" on page 77.

 If you plan to make more than one hardware change while you have the tower cover off, make changes in the following order: